 There is a lot of different solutions for improving riding comfort on a gravel bike (many of them I already tested) but there is still nothing like a Lauf Grit suspension fork.
-A truly unique construction that polarize not only by its look but also a heavy price.
-Thanks to Lauf I got the chance to test a newest version of Lauf Grit SL fork and see if it is a real deal or just an overpriced gimmick.
+A truly unique construction that polarizes not only by its look but also by a heavy price.
+Thanks to Lauf I got the chance to test the newest version of Lauf Grit SL fork and see if it is a real deal or just an overpriced gimmick.

 What is it?

 Lauf Grit fork is not a common suspension fork.
 It uses a glass fiber springs that are mounted to the carbon legs of the fork.
 Those springs react to bumps allowing up to 30 mm of vertical movement which should make riding on a bumpy road much more tolerable.
 The main advantage of this construction (comparing to traditional suspension forks) is the quickness of reaction to the series of small bumps (standard fork needs much more time to rebound) and thus Lauf Grit should, at least in theory, be much more useful on a gravel roads where we do not need a 10 cm of suspension but something that will effectively dampen small but fast occurring bumps.
 However the advantage is also a disadvantage – springs do not absorb the energy (like the standard fork) so it has to be released somewhere.
 This was the main complaint about the first MTB suspension fork from Lauf that was creating a lot of unwanted bounciness and thus for many it was simply unusable.
 But we are talking now about a gravel version of this fork and it seems that on gravel the usage of glass fiber springs suspension system makes much more sense…